Beginning of Semester Message

 - Everyone at UT is provided a Microsoft 365 account by default, providing access to the Microsoft Office Online suite, including Outlook, Word, PowerPoint, Excel, Teams, Outlook, OneNote, Power Platform, and more!

-- Looking for some hands-on help?
-Request a Microsoft 365 general consultation or tool specific consultation (SharePoint, Teams, Bookings, Forms, etc...) from tlc-training@austin.utexas.edu.
+- Request a Microsoft 365 general consultation or tool specific consultation (SharePoint, Teams, Bookings, Forms, etc...) from microsoft365experience@austin.utexas.edu.

 - We are continuing to expand the Teams/Canvas integration.
 If you are interested, please contact canvas@utlists.utexas.edu.